Airfoil: Overview

+For many wings, the boundary layer of the air flow close to the upper surface rapidly becomes turbulent past the maximum thickness point, which increases the skin friction drag.
+A laminar flow wing moves the maximum thickness point well back along the chord from a typical 25% chord position from to 60% from the leading edge or more.
+This maintains smooth laminar flow over a larger percentage of the wing and significantly reduces drag.
+However, surface contamination will disrupt the boundary layer, making it turbulent.
+Insects, for example, impacting and sticking onto the wing will cause the loss of wedge shaped regions of laminar flow across the wing's surface.
+This is a particular problem for aircraft with high take off speeds, since many insects are found near the ground making it unlikely that laminar flow can be sustained into the flight.
+Gliders have seen widespread uptake of laminar flow airfoils due to their low speeds and need for low drag aerodynamic structures.

-A laminar flow wing has a maximum thickness in the middle camber line.
-Analyzing the Navier–Stokes equations in the linear regime shows that a negative pressure gradient along the flow has the same effect as reducing the speed.
-So with the maximum camber in the middle, maintaining a laminar flow over a larger percentage of the wing at a higher cruising speed is possible.
-However, some surface contamination will disrupt the laminar flow, making it turbulent.
-For example, with rain on the wing, the flow will be turbulent.
-Under certain conditions, insect debris on the wing will cause the loss of small regions of laminar flow as well.
-Before NASA's research in the 1970s and 1980s the aircraft design community understood from application attempts in the WW II era that laminar flow wing designs were not practical using common manufacturing tolerances and surface imperfections.
-That belief changed after new manufacturing methods were developed with composite materials (e.g. laminar-flow airfoils developed by Professor Franz Wortmann for use with wings made of fibre-reinforced plastic).
-Machined metal methods were also introduced.
+Before NASA's research in the 1970s and 1980s laminar flow wing designs were not practical using common manufacturing tolerances and surface imperfection, until new manufacturing methods were developed with machined metal and composite materials (e.g. laminar-flow airfoils developed by Professor Franz Wortmann for use with wings made of fibre-reinforced plastic).
 NASA's research in the 1980s revealed the practicality and usefulness of laminar flow wing designs and opened the way for laminar-flow applications on modern practical aircraft surfaces, from subsonic general aviation aircraft to transonic large transport aircraft, to supersonic designs.

 Schemes have been devised to define airfoils – an example is the NACA system.
 Various airfoil generation systems are also used.
 An example of a general purpose airfoil that finds wide application, and pre–dates the NACA system, is the Clark-Y. Today, airfoils can be designed for specific functions by the use of computer programs.